coffee2code/custom-post-limits/readme.txt

 Tested up to: 4.9
 Stable tag: 4.0.2

-Independently control the number of posts listed on the front page, author/category/custom taxonomy/tag archives, search results, etc.
+Independently control the number of posts listed on the front page, author/category/custom post type/custom taxonomy/tag archives, search results, etc.

 == Description ==

-Control the number of posts that appear on the front page, search results, and author, category, tag, custom taxonomy, and date archives, independent of each other, including specific archives.
+Control the number of posts that appear on the front page, search results, and author, category, tag, custom post type, custom taxonomy, and date archives, independent of each other, including specific archives.

 By default, WordPress provides a single configuration setting to control how many posts should be listed in each section of your blog.
-This value applies for the front page listing, author listings, archive listings, category listings, tag listings, custom taxonomy listings, and search results.
+This value applies for the front page listing, author listings, archive listings, category listings, tag listings, custom post type listings, custom taxonomy listings, and search results.
 This plugin allows you to override that value for each of those different sections.

 Specifically, this plugin allows you to define limits for: